CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/managing-translation-schemas-in-azure.md

       seeing `"Schemas did not pass validation and changes were rolled back."` in the logs
     - Checking in the azure storage for an updated `valid-{TIMESTAMP}.txt`

+9. Once the changes have been successfully pushed to STAGE, they can be pushed to PROD in two ways:
+    - **Preferred** Using the Github Action "Sync Translation Schemas"
+    - Using the same command from step 7

 ### Creating a new schema

 Creating a new schema should follow most of the same steps with the primary difference being you will need to create the